lat9/email_address_exporter/readme.txt

 Dec 2013 - DrByte removed debug code left in previous update.
 Dec 2014 - tidying
 Aug 2017 - included telphone and company fields in export (requires them to be in the db query that feeds the exporter though).
 Also forced limits on filenames used for exporting.
+20210607-lat9, v1.5.6a
+    - Removed /admin/boxes (pre-zc15x use only).
+    - Output file now saved in /admin/backups